 Compared to the 2w1, a 2w3 is generally more image-oriented and less self-regulating.
 Type 2 wants to be loved by others, and Type 3 wants to be admired.
 Both types are in the Feeling Triad and so are personalities centered around emotions and self-image.

 Healthy 2w3s are warm and action-oriented.
-Type 2 is motivated by helping others, and added the influence from Type 3 results in a person who is personally driven to make the largest positive impact on the world that they can.
+Type 2 is motivated by helping others, and the added influence from Type 3 results in someone who is personally driven to make the largest positive impact on the world that they can.
 In any healthy 2 you find a person who is big-hearted, loving themselves and others equally, and who takes pleasure in communicating their positive feelings towards action.
 Type 3 orients itself towards success and finds health when it learns to define that success for itself.
 So the combination of types is double-oriented to positive action, with a practicality and results-focus that make the healthy 2w3 a champion in their circles.
-Being other-focused, healthy 2w3s often learn to be quite charming, and enjoy conversing with others and making them feel good as much as they care about taking productive action.
+Being other-focused, healthy 2w3s are often quite charming, and enjoy conversing with others and making them feel good as much as they care about taking productive action.

 Average 2w3s are image-focused from both sides and can lose touch with their own desires very quickly as they shift away from their healthy patterns.
-At average levels, Type 2 becomes less productive and more concerned with virtue-signaling while Type 3 loses touch with their own desires and begins working hard to prove themselves to others.
-The 2w3's double action orientation remains, but their actions become less and less focused on positive results and more and more focused on simply convincing others that they are worthy of love.
+At average levels, they become less productive and more concerned with virtue-signaling (2) while also losing touch with their own desires and begins working harder to prove themselves (3).
+The 2w3's double action orientation remains, but their actions become less focused on positive results and more focused on simply convincing others that they are worthy of love.
 Because of both types' intense focus on what others think of them though, they can still be incredibly charming, knowing exactly how to present themselves and what to say to get what they want, namely validation.
-The validation they seek can be as simple as a pat on the back at first, but as they descend the levels of health they begin to use their charm to get others to lower their guard and place themselves in a more powerful position to validate their self-image.
-You could say that compared to the average 2w1, average 2w3s are more openly self-serving and self-promoting, more willing to show others what they want to see in order to get what the 2w3 wants.
+The validation they seek can be as simple as a pat on the back at first, but as they descend the levels of health they begin to use their charm to get others to lower their guard and place themselves in a more powerful position.
+You could say that compared to the average 2w1, average 2w3s are more openly self-serving and self-promoting, more willing to show others what they want to see in order to get what they want.

 As they reach the unhealthy levels of health, 2w3s become highly self-focused and narcissistic.
 They use their considerable social skills to manipulate others for their own material benefit (compared to the 2w1 who manipulates others largely to fulfil emotional compulsions).
 The unhealthy 2w3, in line with the basic type 2, feels completely entitled to behave this way, seeing themselves as victims of an unspeakably challenging life.
-In spite of their focused, self-serving, damaging actions, the 2w3 is ultimately seeking love in a highly warped way.
-They manipulate for their own benefit because they feel they are forced to, because they haven't been given a "normal" life, because they have been victimized and normal means of supporting yourself are not available to them.
-That is the tune of their self-story, but ultimately it is a cover-up for the fact that they are just acting out their tremendous anger at the world and won't let themselves be aware of it.
+In spite of their focused, self-serving, damaging actions, the 2w3 is ultimately seeking love in a warped way.
+They manipulate for their own benefit because they feel they are forced to, because they have been victimized or because "that's just how the world works."
+That is the tune of their self-story, but ultimately it is a cover-up for the fact that they are just acting out their anger at the world and won't let themselves be aware of it.